mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Similarly, the need for coordination in the Web's trust model brings centralization risk, because of the Certificate Authority's role in communication between clients and servers.

-Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties that are not in direct contact also suffer from this kind of centralization risk.
+Protocols that need to solve the "rendezvous problem" to coordinate communication between two parties who are not in direct contact also suffer from this kind of centralization risk.
 For example, chat protocols need to coordinate communication between two parties that wish to talk; while the actual communication can be direct between them (so long as the protocol facilitates that), the endpoints' mutual discovery typically requires a third party.

 Internet protocols often attempt to mitigate necessary centralization risk using measures such as federation (see {{federation}}) and multi-stakeholder administration (see {{multi}}).